Jon Ronson keynote: Stop the shame spiral

 [1:50] “I’m going to talk about what happens when we lose our empathy and what happens when we get it back.
 And by empathy, I mean also, curiosity, which, I think is the opposite of cold, hard, instant judgment.”

 [12:15] “In 2011, 2012 I went around the world talking about my book The Psychopath Test.
 And I would talk about how labeling can sometimes be tyrannical—sometimes it’s great, sometimes it’s bad, but our desire to just define people as psychopathic was bad.
 And everybody in the audience would agree with me that it was bad.
 And then I noticed that we would all go home and do the exact same thing on social media.
 We would define somebody by some bad phraseology in a tweet.
 Or we would say, ‘That person must be a sociopath because of what they just said in that tweet.’
 And everybody was doing it.
-And after awhile, the hypocrisy of this started to rankle me a little bit.
+And after a while, the hypocrisy of this started to rankle me a little bit.
 Everybody loves it when the people who are abusing their power are over there.
 But when we’re the ones abusing our power, we really don’t want to be told.
-And I think that’s what lead me to writing my book about public shaming.”
+And I think that’s what lead me to write my book about public shaming.”

 [13:20] “In the earliest days of Twitter, it was this place of great empathy and curiosity.
 People would admit shameful secrets about themselves, and people would say, ‘I’m exactly the same.’
 It’s very healing to be open and have other people empathize.
 That’s de-stigmatizing.
 That helps people.”